 According to LinkedIn, 85% of purpose-driven companies show consistent business growth, indicating just how impactful this approach is on achieving success.

 2. Add a Personal Touch

 The tendency of consumers to make decisions based on emotion has been well-documented.
 Adopting a personal approach in your branding will allow customers to more easily connect with your business and add to the recognition status of your brand, allowing you to gain more attention and drive loyalty.

-You can do this by focusing on emotional triggers in your visual and written communications, connecting with customers on emotive concepts such as home, love, family, aspirations, needs and desires (Nike and Apple are good examples of companies who do this successfully).
+You can do this by focusing on emotional triggers in your visual and written communications, connecting with customers on emotive concepts such as home, love, family, aspirations, needs and desires (Apple is a good example of a company that does this successfully).
 Identifying your target audience will also support your selection of the most effective triggers for your business.